snailtrailorg/mkvtfont-chinese/README.md

 # VFNT Font Generator for FreeBSD VT Console
 A tool to generate VFNT font files for FreeBSD VT console, integrating ASCII VFNT fonts and CJK TrueType/OpenType fonts with GB2312 charset support.

+## Why did so
+- The default font cannot display Chinese.
+- Pre-made Chinese font by other users is too small for high-resolution screen.
+- vtfontcvt is really nightmare.

 ## Features
 - Integrating ASCII VFNT fonts and CJK TrueType/OpenType - ASCII chars in Chinese font is urgly and maybe not mono.
 - Supports GB2312 Chinese character set (6763 characters + 682 symbols) - GBK set is too big to load by kernel.